Asterix films (live action)

-Asterix and Obelix is a French live-action film franchise, based on the comic book series of the same name by French comic book artists Albert Uderzo and Rene Goscinny.
+Asterix & Obelix is a French live-action film franchise, based on the comic book series of the same name by French comic book artists Albert Uderzo and Rene Goscinny.
 The series includes five theatrically released films.
 Just like the comic books, the films focus on the adventures of Asterix and Obelix, two Gauls in Roman-occupied Europe.
 With the help of a magic potion which causes superhuman strength, the Gaul's tiny village manages to resist Rome.

 In the first two installments in the franchise, protagonists Asterix and Obelix are played by actors Christian Clavier and Gérard Depardieu.
 Depardieu is the only actor to appear in four of the films, being replaced by Gilles Lellouche for the fifth film.
 Except for the first two films the character of Asterix has been portrayed by a different actor each time: Clovis Cornillac for the third film, Edouard Baer for the fourth, and Guillaume Canet for the fifth.
 Apart from Depardieu and Clavier, the only other actors to appear in more than one film are Sim, who plays the village's oldest resident, Geriatrix, in the first and third film, and Jamel Debbouze, who plays Egyptian architect Edifis in the second and third films.
 All other roles who reappear during the series are played by a different actor in each film.

 The fourth film, Asterix and Obelix: God Save Britannia, was released in 2012.
 A fifth film, Asterix & Obelix: The Middle Kingdom, was released in 2023.